The Tall Guy: Critical reception

+Box office

+The film grossed $5 million worldwide, including £1,586,383 in the United Kingdom and $510,712 in the United States and Canada.

 Soundtrack

 The score is by Peter Brewis.
 The soundtrack also includes Labi Siffre's "It Must Be Love", performed by Madness.
 The film features a montage in which various characters sing along to this song, and which includes a cameo by Madness frontman Suggs.
 Other tracks include "Let the Heartaches Begin" (Long John Baldry), "Heartbreak Hotel" (Sam Williams), "Breaking Up Is Hard to Do" and "Crying in the Rain" (both performed by Phil Pope).

 Home video

 According to WorldCat, the film was released on VHS and Laserdisc in 1990 by RCA/Columbia Pictures Home Video.
 It was released on VHS in the UK by Virgin Vision, and on DVD in 2003 by Buena Vista Home Entertainment.